gjokekocev/Image-Processing/README.md

 # Visualizations

 This model is created to differ indoor from outdoor images.
 It also regonizes maps from other images.
-The main purpose of this model is to be inplemented in a many applications for classifying the type of the images (for example Bathroom images).
+The main purpose of this model is to be inplemented in many applications for classifying the type of the images (for example Bathroom images).

 # Installation